 Second Quadrant of The Water Column

 If temps are 50ft and deeper the water column again, spoons are our go to choice.
 The old adage “bright day bright lures” typically holds true.
 Don’t forget water clarity.
 Dark stained water can change things as well as a well defined thermocline or temperature break.
 Please check out “keys to fishing flasher flies” as well as “matching the hatch” to further shed some light on that scenario!

 Generally speaking, when temps are in 60 ft or less of water, salmon rely more on sight than their lateral line to home in and feed on prey.
 But there will be times, as mentioned above, when the water will be stained or cloudy.
 Salmon must then rely more on their lateral line to feed.
 Running flasher and flies, or cut bait gets the nod here!

 Third Quadrant of The Water Column

 When we find temps in the 60-90 ft range in the column, are program is usually a mix of spoons with attractors.
 Most often, we run our spoons in the higher positions, and attractor fly, or meat patterns in the bottom positions and adjust accordingly to the bite.
-We let the fish tell us what they want and ad or subtract items as appropriate.
+We let the fish tell us what they want and add or subtract items as appropriate.

-Fourth Quadrant of The Water Column
+Deepest of The Water Column

 When temps are deep, like below 80-90 ft or more, flies or meat get the nod.
 Salmon in deep water rely almost totally on their lateral line to home in on prey.
 I’ve always thought of it as a percentage thing.
 The higher the temps are in the water column, the more, or higher percentage, the fish rely upon sight to commit to the bite.
 The deeper we fish, the salmon use much more of their lateral line to find bait.
-Keep in mind, sight is still used for the final commitment as evidenced by certain colors working and others not.
+Sight is still used for the final commitment as evidenced by certain colors working and others not.